emergegaming/dosbox-game-api/README.md

         console.log ("SCORE: " + _score);
     })
     ```

+PS: You get get screenshots in the console by using the command `dosGame.consoleScreenshots()`

 ### Ending the game
 The simplest way to end a game is to end the level and refresh the iframe.
 In tournaments, EMERGE will bring up a pop-up overlay and the "load game" splash screen will wait be